-Dr. Irving Wladawsky-Berger is Visiting Lecturer at MIT’s Sloan School of Management, a Fellow of MIT’s Initiative on the Digital Economy and of MIT Connection Science and Adjunct Professor at the Imperial College Business School.
+Dr. Irving Wladawsky-Berger is a Research Affiliate at MIT’s Sloan School of Management, a Fellow of MIT’s Initiative on the Digital Economy and of MIT Connection Science.
 He retired from IBM in May of 2007 after a 37 year career with the company, where his primary focus was on innovation and technical strategy.
-He led a number of IBM’s companywide initiatives including the Internet, Supercomputing and Linux.
-He’s been Adviser on Digital Strategy and Innovation at Citigroup, at HBO, and at MasterCard.
+He led a number of IBM’s company wide initiatives including the Internet, Supercomputing and Linux.
+He’s been a Strategic Adviser on Digital Strategy and Innovation at Citigroup, at HBO, and at MasterCard, and Adjunct Professor at the Imperial College Business School.
 Since 2005 Dr. Wladawsky-Berger has been writing a weekly blog, irvingwb.com, which has also been published in the Wall Street Journal’s CIO Journal since April of 2012.
-He is a Senior Fellow of the Global Resilience Institute at Northeastern University; a Distinguished Associate of the Energy Futures Initiative; a member of the Advisory Board of USC’s Annenberg Innovation Lab; and a Director of the Board of the Corporation for National Research Initiatives.
-He was co-chair of the President’s Information Technology Advisory Committee, as well as a founding member of the Computer Sciences and Telecommunications Board of the National Research Council.
-He is a former member of the University of Chicago Board of Governors for Argonne National Laboratories, of the Board of Overseers for Fermilab and of BP’s Technology Advisory Council.
-He is a Fellow of the American Academy of Arts and Sciences.
-A native of Cuba, he was named the 2001 Hispanic Engineer of the Year.
 Dr. Wladawsky-Berger received an M.S. and a Ph.
 D. in physics from the University of Chicago.

 Founder and CEO, Crabi